By Patricia Carrington, PhD

-Seeing a person’s intensity level (SUDS) go UP rather than down when they do EFT, is a familiar occurrence to all of us who practice this method with clients.
+Seeing a person’s intensity (SUD) level go up rather than down when they do EFT is a familiar occurrence to all of us who practice this method with clients.

 Although this response is relatively rare, it does occur and when it does it is an important sign.
 What it tells us is that an issue is surfacing as a result of the person relaxing their guard during EFT and that they are now experiencing deeper, more hidden emotions.

 In this sense, it can be a good sign, but one must be experienced with EFT to take advantage of it.

 The reason for this kind of paradoxical reaction—the opposite of what you might expect—is that EFT is such a powerful technique that sometimes matters can get worse before they get better because the process itself releases underlying feelings that you might have hidden even from yourself.

 We often find that underneath a somatic (bodily) symptom, for example, there is a strong emotion that is expressing itself through that symptom because for some reason that emotion cannot be dealt with openly.

 One of the emotions that frequently expresses itself indirectly in this manner is anger, probably because anger must be avoided under many circumstances in our society.

 Let's suppose a person is angry at their boss at work.
 In this event, if this person were to try to help themselves through doing EFT, this might lead to difficulties despite the best of intentions.

 When the tapping had relaxed them to the point where the core issue that underlies their somatic distress was uncovered—in this case it would be their anger at their boss—the person would still have to control any expression of the anger to avoid having the boss fire him or her and so they might back away from doing any further EFT.

 This is an important reason why, when the intensity level goes up instead of down with EFT, an objective person such as a therapist or counselor familiar with EFT can be very helpful.